lune-climate/lune-docs/docs/guides/integrate-logistics.md

 Feel free to contact our [support team](mailto:support@lune.com) if you encounter any issues integrating our logistics use case.

-**NOTE**: Lune is (Smart Freight Centre)[https://www.notion.so/luneco/Shipping-Emission-Calculations-f591e8b57c72421ebb4790a88ef8d0e9] accredited following the GLEC Framework.
+**NOTE**: Lune is [Smart Freight Centre](https://www.notion.so/luneco/Shipping-Emission-Calculations-f591e8b57c72421ebb4790a88ef8d0e9) accredited, following the GLEC Framework.

 ## Concepts